ameares/ameares/README.md

-# 👋 Hi, there's!
+# 👋 Hi!
 I'm Andrew Meares!

 I'm a 🎓 graduate of the University of San Diego California with a Bachelor of Science degree in Electrical Engineering (BSEE).
 As a Power Electronics Engineer, my specialties include Digital Signal Processing and Control Systems for Power Conversion.
 I am passionate about technology, options trading, and of course, 🧀 cheese!